AOSB/android_packages_apps_AOSBota/README.md

-GooUpdater
+OTAPlatform
 ==========

-      This is the GooUpdater readme
+      This is the OTAPlatform readme